jwlawson/jwlawson.github.io/_posts/2020-02-23-cmake-external-project.md

 add_executable(my_executable ...)
 target_link_libraries(my_executable PUBLIC OpenCL::OpenCL)
 ```

-The [clinfo-lite] projects gives a full example of how this works.

 If cmake can find OpenCL in a system directory, then the executable target will
 be built with the OpenCL include directory correctly passed to the compiler and